Star Trek Enterprise (ENT) Season 3

-Crew losses: at least 1 (Major Hayes)
+- Crew losses: at least 1 (Major Hayes)

 A writer needs an unusually bad instinct to wreck an otherwise decent episode in its very last second.
 B&B may have thought that it was about time to revive the tradition of the Nazi fetish in Star Trek.
 Although I was prepared for the ending thanks to the inevitable spoilers conveyed to me, I was still shocked to see the alien in the SS uniform.
 The setting of TOS: "Patterns of Force" of 1968 was absurd enough, but may be still excused as a one-time mishap.
 Ironically this first and rather naive take on the Nazi issue was the only one with a clear statement against totalitarianism and racial hatred.
-Moreover, only some 20 years after WW II and with most veterans still alive it was explicable that Star Trek would come up with a Nazi episode, something that other US TV shows had too.
-In 1997 Brannon Braga opened a new chapter of the Space Nazi arc with VOY: "The Killing Game", the Hirogen travesty show.
-No doubt this installment was much better written than the cluttered TOS episode.
-But I must say that my restrained criticism was extremely lenient back in 1997, although on Voyager the Nazi theme served as nothing more but a platform for action and violence, the reflection about which came much too rashly in the very end.
+Moreover, only some 20 years after WW II and with most veterans still alive it was understandable that Star Trek would come up with a Nazi episode, something that other US TV shows had too.
+In 1997, Brannon Braga opened a new chapter of the Space Nazi arc with VOY: "The Killing Game", the Hirogen travesty show.
+No doubt this installment was better written and executed than the cluttered TOS episode.
+But looking back, I must say that my criticism was extremely restrained in 1997, although on Voyager the Nazi theme served as nothing more but a platform for action and violence, the reflection about which came much too rashly in the very end.

 This is the place for my view on the issue and not a place for discussion.
 Still, I will try to anticipate a few objections.
 I am German.
 As opposed to apparently the vast majority of US citizens and in accordance with most of my fellow countrymen I'm not proud of my country.
 But I feel like defending us where we are being treated with unjustified contempt.
 Where is Germany in Star Trek?
 Aside from extremely rare casual references there has never been anyone or anything German on Star Trek.
 Well, with the striking exception of those three Nazi episodes (and an upcoming fourth one).
 So is it that we should feel honored to be featured more often than other nations that have no place in an all-American Trek universe?
 Germany has a recorded history more than four times as long as the USA, it has been the home to countless world-famous philosophers, authors, composers, inventors or physicists.
 Reducing all this to the twelve years of one barbarian regime completely misses the mark.
 It was a long enough way to overcome the years of 1933-1945 that had brought insufferable pain upon Europe.
 Germany is grateful for the support that it has received to recover after the war, in spite of the German war crimes that were naturally present in the minds of the former enemies.
 Today Germany is a country with people of all flavors who want to and who have a right to live their lives in peace and without being treated as if they were all latent criminals.